jiang-qc/Capstone_Project/Daily_Log/README.md

 - When training data, the features might be corelated.
 To achieve a better performance, random forest models might be better than regression models.
 - Jungyeul proposed to use transformer because we are dealing with text data.
 Neural networks might performs better.

+## 2022/05/05

+- I reviewed the EDA code, structured the notebook and wrote some reviews about the code.

+## 2022/05/06

+- I read some papers about applying machine learning model to course evaluation.

 ## 2022/05/09

 - Met with Jungyeul and confirmed that we are gonna use Transformer as the baseline model.
-- We need to get the baselone before May 20 and after that we will try to add some complex linguistic features.
+- We need to get the baseline before May 20 and after that we will try to add some complex linguistic features.

 ## 2022/05/10
 - I extracted the text from srt files, using regex to exclude the timestamps and special tokens